File found! Including...

 Immovable property, as defined, includes buildings, parts of buildings, and non-agricultural barren land.
 Under Section 194-IA of the Income Tax Act, here are the key details regarding TDS on land sale:

-The section of the Income Tax Act that deals with TDS on property purchases above 50 lakhs is Section 194IA.
+Section 194IA of the Income Tax Act deals with TDS on property purchases above 50 lakhs.
+Here's a summary of what this section entails:

-- Calculation: TDS is deducted on the entire sale amount exceeding Rs.
-50 lakh, not just the amount above the threshold.
+• Calculation: TDS is deducted on the entire sale amount exceeding Rs: 50 lakh, not just the amount above the threshold.
 If the property costs Rs.
 60 lakh, TDS is calculated on Rs.
 60 lakh, not Rs.
 10 lakh.

 While the seller cannot directly pay the TDS, they can certainly:

-TDS on Property Purchase that is Immovable
+What is TDS on Property Purchase for Immovable Assets?

 Now, what is defined as an immovable property?
 It can be a building, a part of the building or any barren land other than agricultural land.
 Here are the required details as mentioned under Section 194-IA of the Income Tax Act regarding TDS on the sale of land:

-The buyer will deduct TDS with a TDS percentage of 1% of the total sale value.
+• The buyer will deduct TDS with a TDS percentage of 1% of the total sale value.

-TDS will be based on the amount mentioned in the Sale Deed and not on Capital Gains (the profit).
+• TDS will be based on the amount mentioned in the Sale Deed and not on Capital Gains (the profit).
 For example, if the purchase value of a house you buy is 75 lakhs and the original sale price is Rs 69 lakhs, then the seller pays TDS of 75 lakhs and not six lakhs.
 This will also be applicable for properties with joint sellers or joint buyers.
 Post 2019 budget convention, the agreed-upon sale amount/ sale consideration amount will be Rs 75+1.5lakhs (Parking Fee) + 2 lakhs (Electricity and water fee) +1 lakh (membership fee) = Rs 79.5 lakhs.

 Key Points to Remember When It Comes to TDS on Property Transactions

-When it comes to TDS (Tax Deducted at Source) on property purchase, it is important to understand the process of issuance of TDS certificates.
+When it comes to TDS (Tax Deducted at Source) on property purchase, it is important to understand the issuance process of TDS certificates.
 The TDS certificate in Form 16B, which acts as proof of TDS deduction, can be easily downloaded from the TRACES (TDS Reconciliation Analysis and Correction Enabling System) website.

-This certificate is necessary for the buyer of the property to claim a tax credit for the TDS that has been deducted from the sale of the property.
+This certificate is necessary for the buyer of the property to claim a tax credit for the TDS deducted from the sale of the property.
 The issuance of TDS certificates in Form 16B from TRACES ensures a transparent and efficient process for TDS deduction and reporting on property purchase transactions.

 It is also important to note that the TDS on property purchase must be paid using the 26QB challan and can be easily filed through the 26QB TDS return online.
 To ensure compliance with TDS regulations and to avoid any penalties, it is essential to keep track of TDS on property purchases and to have a clear understanding of the 26QB online payment process, 194IA TDS, and the full form of TDS.